Atlas-of-Kaeon/The-Philosophy-Library-of-Kaeon/README.md

 #### Ace Angaianism

-While Angaianism, in and of itself, pertains only to the moral terms of the Angaian Creed, one may incorporate Angaianism into larger, more elaborate philosophical systems, which can serve not only as a framework for morality, but for many other aspects of life as well.
+While Angaianism, in and of itself, pertains only to the moral terms of the Angaian Creed, one may incorporate Angaianism into larger, more elaborate systems, which can serve not only as a framework for morality, but for many other aspects of life as well.

-Among such systems is Ace Angaianism, a set of philosophical assertions and perspectives meant to complement Angaianism which, among other things, makes the following primary claims:
+Among such systems is Ace Angaianism, a set of assertions and perspectives meant to complement Angaianism which, among other things, makes the following primary claims:

 That one ought to seek wisdom and might in all their forms for the sake of being better equipped to work towards a better world, and should additionally encourage and assist others in doing the same,